 - Achieve audit trail 100% of the time

 It’s commonplace for expense management processes to be manual tasks, such as an employee processing expense claims by tracking employee spend and reimbursing the costs incurred for travel or for company invoices.
 This manual approach can require paper tracking for receipts and the management of spreadsheets for expense reports which causes the process to be time-consuming and prone to error.

-Expense management automation removes these manual processes from employee workloads by integrating an expense management system, such as SAP Concur that collects, stores, processes and reports on employee and business expenses, and then automates the transfer of this data to other business systems.
+Expense management automation removes these manual processes from employee workloads by integrating an expense management system, such as SAP Concur and Expensify that collects, stores, processes and reports on employee and business expenses, and then automates the transfer of this data to other business systems.
 Expense automation reduces the need for employees to manually track receipts, invoices and payments and removes manual processing errors.
 Common expense management automation processes include: